tmpk13/esp32s3-cam-qr-rs/README.md

+Needed to reduce from `20MHZ` to `10MHZ` to fit the framebuffer.
+*Too fast?*

-## Still need to fix
+### Still need to explore
 The frames were set by going into the library
 But would be nice to set from outside

-Needed to reduce from `20MHZ` to `10MHZ` to fit the framebuffer.
-*Too fast?*

 Need to determine what to put in set_xclk as arguments for `timer` `xclk`